MPL Koha Patch

 Bring ‘Session Checkouts’ list to top of screen

 This feature ensures that a patron’s ‘session checkouts’ appears at the top of the screen regardless of how many waiting holds or special notes appear on the checkout screen.

 Limit patron edit input fields

 This feature disables many of the rarely used input fields which appear while editing a patron’s record.
 This encourages library staff to maintain a consistent system of data entry across patron accounts.
 This may be overridden to enable all input fields by checking the checkbox at the top of the patron edit page.

 If you are logged into Koha as one of the MPL libraries, this will even more greatly reduce the available input fields when creating a new web-use only account.
-Additionally, the address, PSTAT, and circulation note fields will be automatically filled in by MPL standards.
+Additionally, the address, PSTAT, and circulation note fields will be automatically filled in according to MPL and SCLS standards.